 One of the most popular deities in the Hindu pantheon is Vinayakar (or Ganesa or Ganapati), the God of good beginnings, who embodies knowledge and spiritual growth, as much as prosperity and happiness.
 In this feature, we explore the concept of Vinayaka through stories – some known, some new, but all interesting.

-This feature is spread across 6 pages, and you can use this index to jump to a section, or read sequentially (all previous and subsequent page links are at the bottom of each page).
+This feature is spread across 6 pages, and you can use this index to jump to a section, or read sequentially (this index is on all pages).

 1 | Vinayakar lore